An $L_\infty$ algebra structure on polyvector fields: The algebra

-We have an immediate corollary: \begin{corollary} When $V$ is finite-dimensional, the $L_\infty$ algebra $T_\fin^{\mathcal{L}}(V)$ on polyvector fields is $L_\infty$ quasi-isomorphic to the classical one, which is the Lie algebra with the Schouten-Nijenhuis bracket. \begin{proof} By the Kontsevich's formality [K97], there is an $L_\infty$ quasi-isomorphism $\U\colon T_\poly(V)\to\Hoch^\mb(S(V^*))$.
+There is an immediate corollary, obtained by comparison of Theorem \ref{theoremmain} with the Kontsevich formality [K97]: \begin{coroll} Let $V$ be finite-dimensional.
+Then the exotic $L_\infty$ structure $T_\fin^{\mathcal{L}}(V)$ on polyvector fields is $L_\infty$ quasi-isomorphic to the classical graded Lie algebra structure on it (given by the Schouten-Nijenhuis bracket). \begin{proof} By the loc.cit., there is an $L_\infty$ quasi-isomorphism $\U\colon T_\poly(V)\to\Hoch^\mb(S(V^*))$.
 By our Main Theorem, there is an $L_\infty$ quasi-isomorphism $\mathcal{F}\colon T_\fin^{\mathcal{L}}(V)\to \Hoch^\mb(S(V^*))$.
-It implies that the two $L_\infty$ structures on polyvector fields are $L_\infty$ quasi-isomorphic. \end{proof} \end{corollary} However, for an infinite-dimensional space $V$, the two structures may be completely different.
+It implies that the two $L_\infty$ structures on polyvector fields are $L_\infty$ quasi-isomorphic. \end{proof} \end{coroll} However, for an infinite-dimensional space $V$, the two structures may be completely different (and, in fact, they are, as follows from the failure of Kontsevich formality in this case).
 For example, suppose we have a bivector $\alpha\in T_\fin(V)$ for an infinite-dimensional $V$.
-The right concept what is that $\alpha$ is Poisson is given by our Main Theorem as follows:
+The right concept what is that $\alpha$ is Poisson is given by our Main Theorem \ref{theoremmain} as follows:

 For a fixed $\alpha$ which is polynomial in coordinates the sum is actually finite.
 We see, in particular, that if $\alpha$ satisfies (\ref{k2.3.1}), the bivector field $\lambda\cdot\alpha$, $\lambda\in\mathbb{C}$, may not satisfy.
 That is, the equation (\ref{k2.3.1}) is not homogeneous.
 We call (\ref{k2.3.1}) {\it the quasi-Poisson equation}.